Larryncent/GAN_basic/README.md

 ## GAN_basic

-- Using technique A to achieve artificial intelligence image generation.
+- Using GAN to achieve artificial intelligence image generation.